lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 Something like Discourse would be cool to have eventually if I build a community around Lunch Money, but for now it didn’t make sense.
 Since our features are still evolving, I didn’t want to worry so much about outdated answers.
 Also, at $100 per month, the price point is unjustifiable.

-I looked into other solutions and found that they seemed to be rolled into what is known as customer service tools.
+I found that knowledge bases are typically a feature as part of a larger set of tools for customer support.
 The most popular option I could find was Zendesk, whose support docs system is an add-on, so you have to subscribe to a base plan first which in total would cost you at least $10 per month.

 I also found other solutions such as Helpscout, offered at $25/month and packed with features, as well as startups using Notion as a knowledge base.
 Though they lack analytics and the general look and feel of a knowledge base, the price comes in lower at $4 up to $8 per month.